epfl-ada/ada-2021-project-aibohphobia/README.md

 **Data filtering**

 We limited the dataset by:
-- Computed the number of occurrences of each media source (by extracting the site name from the URL)
+- Computing the number of occurrences of each media source (by extracting the site name from the URL)
-- Selected the top 116 medias based on this [list](https://www.4imn.com/top200/)
+- Selecting the top 116 medias based on this [list](https://www.4imn.com/top200/)
-- Filtered the data to keep only quotes that were mentioned in this top 116
+- Filtering the data to keep only quotes that were mentioned in this top 116

 **Data cleaning:**

 The data is cleaned by:
 - Removing "None" speakers
-- Removing speakers havong a low porbability (50% threshold)
+- Removing speakers having a low porbability (50% threshold)
 - Verifying quotes are non empty

 **Additional data extraction**